 • There will be scheduled time off, but you must be willing to be on call at all times

-1) Parents with enrolled students.
-For the time of your commitment, the tuition, room and board for one son or daughter attending the program, as well as your own room and board, will be waived.
+1) Parents with enrolled students: For the time of your commitment, the tuition and room & board for one child attending the program, as well as your own room and board, will be waived.